-It is important to remember that not all patients live in areas with good public transport, and some may be forced to pay for the expensive taxi service.
+It is important to remember that not all patients live in areas with good public transport, and some should pay for the expensive taxi service.

-Some patients may refuse treatment altogether when they cannot afford to cover traveling expenses, which can lead to gruesome consequences.
+Some patients may refuse treatment altogether when they cannot afford to cover traveling expenses, leading to gruesome consequences.

 Family can often help, but it is clear that not everybody has got one.
 Even if it is the case, not every patient lives close to their immediate relatives.
-Whether the family can get the patient to the qualified professional or not should affect the quality of the patient’s treatment.
+Whether the family can get the patient to a qualified professional or not should affect their treatment quality.

 It is worth noting that video conferencing benefits hospitals as well, especially when they do house calls.
 When paying for one medic to go to a specific patient may not seem like a big deal, such trips do add up.
 In the end, they become a substantial financial burden on even the most profitable hospital.